 • Season to taste: Season with salt and pepper to taste, then garnish with fresh parsley.
 Enjoy!

-Tips for a Winning Lamb Stew
+Tips for a Winning Lamb Stew Dish

 • Scrape the bottom of the pot: After adding the beef broth, deglaze the caramelized brown bits from the bottom of the pan.
-These bits will infuse into the stew, adding to the flavor of the broth.
+These bits infuse into the stew, adding to the flavor of the broth.

 Lamb stew in a pot.

-Customize Your Stew
+Customizing Your Stew

 • Herbs: Bay leaves are the perfect herb for lamb stew, but for more fresh, herby flavors, add dill, thyme, or scallions.